request: sending or receiving a love letter

 It was Edna Garvin.

 The letters had grown more violent, and her mother went to drastic measures—a restraining order was put down.

 The love letters had stopped, and Lilian didn't see Edna Garvin for the rest of the school year.

 Just to be on the safe side, she moved to a small house on the other side of town.
 Her mom kept in frequent contact, much to Lilian's relief.

 Everything was going all right until that letter surfaced a year after the situation was said to be resolved.

 Lilian has still not read the letter.
 It's been two or so weeks after the shocking delivery.
 She thinks it's about time.
-It may even be a college telling her she had been accepted!
-But… she knows it's not.
+It may even be a college telling her she had been accepted, but… she knows it isn't.

 So, she waits until her mother goes home that night to dig it out from under the piles of junk mail.

-Therefore, it's only natural for her to be shaking as she slips the letter out of the pink envelope.
+Therefore, it's only natural for her to be shaking as she slips the letter from the pink envelope.
 The paper slides against the tips of her fingers, reopening old cuts.
 She lets the blood stain the edges of the parchment.

 The letter starts out the same, but the context of the paper—the essence—is different, and Lilian continues to shake as she reads word after word of the newly discovered letter from her secret admirer.